- About us

 The Permanent Mission seeks people with the skills, education, knowledge and abilities to contribute to advancing Australia's disarmament and arms control interests in the UN.
 Applicants should possess relevant qualifications and background, with preference being given to those who have completed, or are completing, tertiary studies in areas such as international relations, international security, international law (including international humanitarian law), defence studies or biological sciences.
 Prior exposure to, or demonstrated knowledge of, the United Nations system is highly desirable.

-Applications received outside these dates will not be considered.
+Please note that applications received outside these dates will not be considered.

 Please note that applicants for the human rights internship at the Permanent Mission may submit separate applications for the disarmament internship.